LibbyH52/Module-Project-The-Monkees/README.md

 * Laptop screen

 I also filled out the contact form to ensure that it worked as it was supposed to.
-Finally, I clicked on each link in my Navbar to ensure that I was taken to the relevant section.
+And, I clicked on each link in my Navbar to make sure that I was taken to the relevant section.

 ## Deployment
 I deployed my website via GitHub pages.
-I also deployed the code locally in Chrome and Firefox using Brackets text editor.
+I also deployed the code locally in both Chrome and Firefox using Brackets text editor.

 ## Credits

 #### Content
-I looked up the name of the band members, as well as the red colour for my h2 header elements, and the background-colour of the About Container and the Images Container on their [own website](/https://www.monkees.com/).
-The role of each band member was taken from 'Band Members' section of the [Monkees Wikipedia Page](https://en.wikipedia.org/wiki/The_Monkees) The JavaScript code to collapse the Hamburger menu when a link is clicked was copied from [here:](https://stackoverflow.com/a/32336582)
+I looked up the name of the band members, as well as the red colour for my h2 header elements, and the background-colour of the About and Images Containers on their [own website](/https://www.monkees.com/).
+The information regarding the role of each band member was taken from the 'Band Members' section of the [Monkees Wikipedia Page](https://en.wikipedia.org/wiki/The_Monkees)
+The JavaScript code to collapse the Hamburger menu clicked copied from [here:](https://stackoverflow.com/a/32336582)

 #### Media
 The images of the band and it's various members, as well as the audio and video elements were obtained from [Code Institute's](https://github.com/Code-Institute-Org/project-assets) git hub repo.